After my post on nutrition, I heard from some folks that it

 Thai red curry

-This is a super easy thai curry that can be made with the protein of your choice.
+This is a super easy thai curry that can be made with the

 1 can coconut milk (don't think you're doing yourself a favor by getting the "lite" stuff...blech)